Last updated on October 18, 2023

 MileIQ’s headquarters is in San Francisco, CA, and its story begins with Dan Bomze, an American entrepreneur and startup investor, who intended to simplify mileage reimbursement, so he started developing software for that purpose with a small team.

 The positive early reactions to the software led to Bomze partnering up with SlideRocket CEO and former general manager of Salesforce Chuck Dietrich, who also became a founding partner of MileIQ.

 MileIQ was released on App Store and Google Play in 2013, followed by gaining several integrations and seed fundings throughout the following years, eventually leading Microsoft to acquire MileIQ in 2015 for an undisclosed amount.

 However, in 2021, the service of MileIQ was transitioned to MileIQ LLC, which includes the initial designers of the application.
 It means that MileIQ has had no affiliation with Microsoft since May 2021.

 How does this fact affect MileIQ?
 Is it going to diminish the quality of the app?
 Is this a sign that it’s time to turn to new mavericks?

 Let’s see objectively what MileIQ has to offer right now.

 In this part of the article, we’ll mention features of MileIQ that stand out from the rest of the mile counter apps.

 Naturally, it has other good functions too, but after taking a look at the market we realized that other mile tracker providers have those functions as well, thus they’re not really worth mentioning.

-MileIQ definitely has high popularity and prestige among U.S. drivers, with its 1M+ active users and 60K+ ratings on Google Play and App Store.
+MileIQ is a mileage tracker that definitely has high popularity and prestige among U.S. drivers, with its 1M+ active users and 60K+ ratings on Google Play and App Store.
 The question is if it’s enough for them to stay on top of the game in the long run.